RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 > [!IMPORTANT]
 > When a review is performed upon request, the final mark can go up, stay the same, or go down.

+## When is the SPC for the final assessment?

+SPC for Weeks 13+ assessments will be done during the **deferred assessment period**, which is usually in early December (after official release of grades).
+Please check the [Academic Calendar][RMIT-CALENDAR] of the year to know when exactly those assessment will be running.
+It is good you are thinking ahead on this, **good luck!**

 [AIMA-BOOK]: https://aima.cs.berkeley.edu/global-index.html
 [FORUM-FAQ]: https://docs.google.com/document/d/1HdrY91LIPRZOEni_jsCwmN8Oc8MrUzljen6qHzbtQeU/edit?usp=sharing